adamci/guides/gmail-transfer-guide-windows.md

 ERROR: 400: Invalid From header.
 Skipping message restore, you can retry later with --fast-restore restoring 1 messages (22644/22644)
 ```
-This message crops up if there's something weird about the message being restored.
+This warning appears if there's something weird about the message being restored.
 This can either be that the message has an unusual label (for example, weird
 characters or the label name is a reserved name) or, as I learned, the sender of
 the message (the `From` field) is unusually formatted or too long.